Jarpos/jarm-c/README.md

 <br>

 **Todo** (After most basic stuff is finished)**:**<br>
- - [ ] Fix display of adjacent bombs when colors are disabled
  - [ ] Generate fields until valid input is found for first input
  - [ ] Clear adjacent fields if selected field has no adjacent bombs
  - [X] Add row/column numbers to cli output